-M65 is located in the eastern section of the relatively large and bright zodiac constellation of Leo "the Lion", with the Lion's heart in western skylore marked by the constellations brightest and only first magnitude star, Regulus (α Leo – mag +1.4).
-Positioned approximately 16 degrees to the northeast of Regulus is the star Chertan (θ Leo - mag. +3.3).
-Along with the Zosma (δ Leo - mag. +2.6) to the north and Denebola (β Leo - mag. +2.1) to the east, Chertan forms a prominent right-angled triangle.
-Now move 2 degrees south of Chertan to arrive at magnitude +5.3 star 73 Leo.
-M65 lies 0.75 degrees east of 73 Leo with M66 a further 0.33 degrees southeast of M65.
-Located 0.5 degrees to the north of the Messier pair is the 3rd member of the famous Leo triplet, NGC 3628.
+M65 is located in the eastern section of the relatively large and bright zodiac constellation of Leo, the Lion.
+In western skylore, the Lion's heart is marked by the constellation's brightest and only first magnitude star, Regulus (α Leo - mag +1.4).
+Positioned approximately 16 degrees northeast of Regulus is Chertan (θ Leo - mag. +3.3).
+Along with the Zosma (δ Leo - mag. +2.6) and Denebola (β Leo - mag. +2.1), Chertan forms a prominent right-angled triangle.
+Located 2 degrees south of Chertan is 73 Leonis (mag. +5.3).
+M65 lies 0.75 degrees east of this star, with M66 a further 0.33 degrees to the southeast of M65.
+Positioned 0.5 degrees north of the Messier pair is the third member of the triplet, NGC 3628.

 The galaxies are best seen during the months of March, April and May.

-M65 is marginally the faintest of the Leo Triplet and similar in appearance to M66.
-Although NGC 3628 is similar in magnitude to M66 it's also the hardest to pick out due to its larger apparent size and lower surface brightness.
-Once you have identified all three, it's a worthwhile taking time to compare these wonderful galaxies through the eyepiece.
+M65 is marginally the faintest of the Leo Triplet and is similar in appearance to M66.
+Although NGC 3628 is about the same magnitude as M66, it's the hardest of the three to spot due to its lower surface brightness.
+Once you have identified the group, it's worthwhile taking time to compare these superb galaxies through the eyepiece.